 Introduction:

-Climate change poses a significant challenge to agricultural systems worldwide, and its repercussions are particularly pronounced in regions dependent on agriculture for sustenance and economic stability.
+Climate change poses a significant challenge to agricultural systems worldwide, and its repercussions are particularly pronounced in regions dependent on agriculture for sustenance and economic stability (reference. ).
 Agriculture sector has occupied almost 43 per cent of the geographical area, it contributed 18.3 per cent of GDP to the Indian economy in the year 2022-23.
 According to the Intergovernmental Panel on Climate Change (IPCC, 2007; Fusel, 2007), climate change is any change in climate over time caused by natural variability or human activity.
 Climate change poses a significant threat to rural people's livelihoods (Rakib et al. 2014).
 Crop productivity has also declined due to inadequate soil fertility and increased disease incidence (Rawat et al., 2013).
 In 19th century, the global average increase in temperature was 0.7°C and it is expected to increase around 1.4°C - 5.8°C by 2100 (IPCC, 2007).
-The CO2, CH4 and N2O concentrations are increasing during 19th to 21st century from 280 ppm to 395 ppm, 715 ppb to 1882 ppb and 227 ppb to 323 ppb respectively (Mahato, 2014).
+The Carbon dioxide (CO2), Methane (CH4) and Nitrous Oxide (N2O) concentrations are increasing during 19th to 21st century from 280 ppm to 395 ppm, 715 ppb to 1882 ppb and 227 ppb to 323 ppb respectively (Mahato, 2014).
+This has contributed to increase the earth’s temperature and will continue for next few decades even if the greenhouse gas emission is fully mitigated.
 Due to rising in temperature, agriculture production is expected to decline by 2050 in Himalaya region and will lead food insecurity (Dahal, 2008).
 Changes in weather patterns also result in reduction in availability of fuel wood, grass for fodder, spring water (Gene, 2012).
 Even extension specialists have a low to moderate understanding of how climate change affects agriculture (Ghanghas et al., 2015).
 Farmers' understanding of the interaction of climate and agro-ecosystem must be bridged through the inclusion of farmers' communication networks in order to support farm-level decisions and minimize losses due to adverse climatic and weather conditions (Ravikumar et al., 2015).
 Climate change poses a significant threat to crop productivity, which is critical for food, feed, and fodder security in dryland agriculture (Chapke and Tonapi, 2018).
 Haryana, situated in the heart of India, is an agrarian state known for its pivotal role in the nation's food production.
 With a predominantly agrarian economy, Haryana's farmers are intricately connected to the natural environment, making them highly vulnerable to the impacts of climate change.
 The present study aims to delve into the nuanced perspectives of farmers in Haryana regarding the impact of climate change on their agricultural practices.

 Methodology: